steqeq/0000/docs/understand/using_gpu_sanitizer.md

     sudo apt-get install hipfft-asan hipsparse-asan migraphx-asan miopen-hip-asan rocalution-asan rocblas-asan rocfft-asan rocm-core-asan rocsparse-asan hipblaslt-asan mivisionx-asan rocsolver-asan
 ```

 **Note**: It is recommended to install all address sanitizer packages.
-If the optional instrumented Math libraries are not installed, the address sanitizer cannot find issues within those libraries.
+If the optional instrumented math libraries are not installed, the address sanitizer cannot find issues within those libraries.

 ### Using AMD Supplied Address Sanitizer Instrumented Libraries